Gachio/infrate/readme.md

 Terraform will interactively prompt you to enter a value for the server_port input variable because the server_port input variable has no default.

+Run terraform destroy command to terminate the infrastructure